plus-hub/plushub/docs/artificial-intelligence.md

 # AI Chatbots

-* **Note** - It's **never** a good idea to upload anything personal or confidential to cloud-based AIs, as many of them use your prompts for data collection or training purposes.
-If you want privacy, it's best to run LLMs locally.
-If a site does not state that sign-up is required, you can still use it without logging in, but you will face stricter limits and have access to fewer models.

 ## Official Model Sites

 * ⭐ **[AI Studio](https://aistudio.google.com/app/prompts/new_chat)** - Gemini 3 Pro / 100 Daily / Sign-Up Required / [Subreddit](https://www.reddit.com/r/Bard/) / [Discord](https://discord.com/invite/gemini)